What is Bike Share?

 For more information regarding bicycling in the City of Orlando, please visit the City’s website

-Bike Share officially launches on Friday, January 9, 2015.
-A ribbon cutting ceremony will be held with Mayor Dyer at 2:00 pm to commemorate the opening of the first four (4) stations.
-Please see below for additional details.
+Bike Share officially launched on Friday, January 9, 2015.
+A ribbon cutting ceremony was held with Mayor Dyer to commemorate the opening of the first four (4) stations.